resonix-dev/resonix/README.md

 This monorepo contains:

 - `resonix` - TypeScript/JS API
+	- Note: The Resonix node now prefers to stream remote audio directly from resolved URLs (via `yt-dlp`) and does not write full remote tracks to temporary files by default.
+The native node requires `yt-dlp` and `ffmpeg` for resolver and streaming/transcoding features.
 - Platform-specific binary packages (`@resonix/linux-x86_64`, etc.)
 - `@resonix/node` - Node.js launcher / CLI shim